mosquitogames/1819rulebook/1_setup.md

 ### G. Resource cards

 Shuffle the Resource deck and place it face down on the appropriate space.
-Deal the first five cards face up onto the Market.
+Deal the first five cards face up onto the Market from right to left.

-### H. Immigrant cards
+### H. Population cards

-Shuffle the Immigrant deck and place it face down on the appropriate space.
-Immigrant cards yield Population cubes, which unlock higher-scoring Villages.
+Shuffle the Population deck and place it face down on the appropriate space.
+Population cards yield Population cubes, which unlock higher-scoring Villages.

 <!--
+switch back to IMMIGRANT card
 join Communities?
 represent the various social groups who migrated---voluntarily or otherwise---into Singapore.
  -->